tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 ### Q: What is the first Studio Album to be released on the Internet with a "Pay-What-You-Want" price?
 - **Correct Answer:** In Rainbows
 - The Help Album
-- Skrillex and Diplo Present Jack ü
+- Skrillex and Diplo Present Jack Ü
 - Blackstar